 We operate the only telephone advice line in the UK offering practical, impartial advice, information and support to parents, family members, and guardians who have had their child abducted, as well as parents and guardians who may have abducted their child.

-reunite also administers The All Party Parliamentary Group on Child Abduction
+reunite provides secretariat support to The All Party Parliamentary Group on Child Abduction

 We can also offer parents a truly specialist mediation service, born out of research undertaken by the reunite research unit.
 Parental child abduction was always believed to be too contentious an issue to benefit from mediation.
 However, our initial research, and subsequent practice, has shown that with the help of our specialist mediators parents can resolve their issues and come to amicable agreements that best meet the needs of their family outside of a court setting.